Jasper-Johansen/manim_pythagoras_theorem/README.md

 # Pythagorean Theorem Animation with Manim

 This project creates a simple animation illustrating the Pythagorean theorem using the Manim library.
-The animation visually represents a right triangle and its corresponding squares on each side, demonstrating the relationship \( a^2 + b^2 = c^2 \).This project was inspired by the educational videos from the 3Blue1Brown YouTube channel and serves as a self-learning journey into the world of mathematics and animation.
+The animation visually represents a right triangle and its corresponding squares on each side, demonstrating the relationship $a^2 + b^2 = c^2$.This project was inspired by the educational videos from the 3Blue1Brown YouTube channel and serves as a self-learning journey into the world of mathematics and animation.

 ## Requirements